-Evaluating individual-level DSRIP outcomes through encounter data also involves several drawbacks, including lack of data on the uninsured population and possible contamination of the treatment effect.
+Evaluating client-level DSRIP outcomes through encounter data also involves several drawbacks, including lack of data on the uninsured population and possible contamination of the treatment effect.
 Notably, the comparison group of non-DSRIP providers may have similar, non-DSRIP initiatives focused on the outcome of interest (e.g., diabetes control), which may dilute the treatment effect of DSRIP.
 It is also possible that some clients may receive care from both DSRIP and non-DSRIP providers, raising the possibility of individuals who are in both the treatment and comparison groups simultaneously.

 Due to the statewide implementation of Texas' Demonstration, the MMC evaluation is limited by the lack of true comparison groups.
 All Medicaid clients in the state are subject to participation in the Demonstration.
 As a result, comparisons can only be made among beneficiaries; therefore while a pre/post evaluation design or comparison to baseline may suggest improvements in outcomes due to the Demonstration, associations do not imply causality.
 The staggered expansion of DSRIP activities and MMC statewide, including geographic variations in implementation, present challenges for rigorous evaluation.
 Many components of the detailed evaluation design plan will need to be deferred until after additional DSRIP deliverables are available (Transition Plan STC 37 due October 1, 2019 and DSRIP protocols for DY9-10 due July 31, 2019).
 Additional amendments to STCs may require updates to the evaluation plan (STC 7(g)).
 Any changes will be reflected in STC Attachment S (Evaluation Design) tracking document (Appendix A: Document History Log).

 While population-level data for the MMC evaluation is a strength of this evaluation, the reliance on administrative claims and encounters can be a limitation.
 These data have been designed and collected for billing purposes, but are used to determine changes in access to and quality of care.
 However, most of the selected measures are validated and widely used for this purpose.
 While administrative data might be able to identify key cases and statistical trends, they are usually limited in providing finer detailed health or health behavior information.
 Additionally, the use of population-level data precludes the use of significance testing since probability sampling and sampling error do not apply to measurements of difference at the population level.
 The effect size of measured differences represent true differences, though they may or may not correspond to meaningful changes at the program level.

 Finally, history and maturation pose threats to the internal validity of the evaluation.
-Most notably, the Demonstration involves simultaneous implementation of multiple state efforts to address improvements in DSRIP/UC/MMC.
+Notably, the Demonstration involves simultaneous implementation of multiple state efforts to address improvements in DSRIP/UC/MMC.
 These concurrent changes to the baseline conditions make it difficult to isolate the effect of one component, let alone determine which strategy is most successful.
 Maturation threats resulting from concurrent changes to economic, environmental (e.g., Hurricane Harvey), or demographic factors also present problems for causal inference.
+However, the most serious confound in the evaluation is the COVID-19 pandemic, which coincides with the final three years of the Demonstration.
+The pandemic and ensuing economic recession significantly reordered priorities for clients and providers in the state, impacting enrollment, utilization, and health care delivery across the Medicaid system.
+HHSC anticipates the COVID-19 pandemic will have a direct or indirect impact on many of the measures used in this evaluation.
+At the time of writing, it is unknown how long the most severe effects of the pandemic will last.
+External evaluators will take care to adjust to the evaluation as necessary, and present pertinent findings within the appropriate context given the impact of the COVID-19 pandemic on the Demonstration.